geleto/cascador-ai/README.md

 ### Script

 **What it does**: Executes a Cascada script to produce a structured data object (JSON).
 It is the ideal tool for orchestrating data sources, running multi-step logic, and building the data layer of your application.
-An optional Zod `schema` can be provided to validate the script's output.
+An optional Zod `schema` can be provided to validate the script's output, and an `inputSchema` can validate the `context`.

 #### How to Create It
 *   **Providing the Script Directly**: This is the default behavior.
 The `script` property contains the script string.